Carl J. Domino: 2014 congressional run

 In 2014, Domino ran to represent Florida's 18th congressional district.
 He won a six-way Republican primary in August 2014, and faced incumbent Democrat Patrick Murphy in the general election.

 Domino got 40.2% of the vote, losing to Murphy's 59.8%.

 2016 congressional run

 In 2016, Domino ran again for the Republican nomination for the 18th District seat, which was being vacated by Murphy, but lost the August 30, 2016, placing fourth with 13% of the vote in a six-way race that was won by Brian Mast.

 Personal life

-Domino was born in Virginia.
-He moved to Jupiter, Florida in 1958.
+Domino was born in Prince William County, Virginia and lived in Jacksonville, North Carolina before moving to Jupiter, Florida in 1958.
 He was married to Deborah Claney Domino, but divorced.
 He currently resides in Jupiter with his wife, Sharon, and their two children.
 He has served on the board of directors of the Seminole Boosters, the American Cancer Society, the Palm Beach Economic Council, and Easter Seals Florida.